remotion-dev/remotion/packages/docs/docs/lambda/checklist.md

 ### Maximum file size

-Lambda is constrained to a maximum output file size of approximately 250MB.
+Lambda is constrained to a maximum output file size of approximately [half the disk space](/docs/lambda/disk-size).
+Adjust the disk space parameter of Lambda to accomodate for the maximum video length that you would like to support.
 Test the file sizes of your outputs and make sure they don't run at risk of exceeding the limit.
 If your video is based on user input, prevent your users from rendering very long videos that would exceed the space available in Remotion Lambda.

 ### Permissions

-Make sure your AWS permissions only have as many permissions as needed and store your credentials as environment variables.
+Make sure your AWS user only has as many permissions as needed and store your credentials as environment variables.
 Review the [Permissions](/docs/lambda/permissions) page to see what the minimum amount of permissions is.

 ### AWS burst limit